The House of the Scorpion

 The House of the Scorpion is a 2002 science fiction young adult novel by Nancy Farmer.
 It is set in the future and mostly takes place in Opium, a country which separates Aztlán (formerly Mexico) and the United States.
 The main character, Matteo Alacrán, or Matt, is a young clone of a drug lord of the same name, usually called "El Patrón" (Spanish for "The Boss").
 Matt struggles to survive as a free individual and understand his personal identity.
+The book was followed by a sequel, The Lord of Opium, in 2013.

 Background

 The idea was originally from a short story that Farmer wrote for an anthology, which she withdrew and then expanded after realizing it was too closely tied to her own life.
 The novel is partly inspired by Farmer's experience of rescuing a Mexican immigrant from dying in the desert, as is evidenced in the theme of illegal immigration.

 On her personal website, Farmer says she wrote the novel for her son, who is dyslexic.
 Also on her website, Farmer notes that swear words were removed from the manuscript before publication, and that she wished the novel were 50 pages longer.

 Farmer chose the scorpion symbol because El Patrón, a main character in the novel, is from the Mexican state of Durango, a state known for its scorpion population.

 Farmer based many of the novel's characters on figures from her life, both in childhood and present day.